The Octad Program

 4. A Backpack, Messenger Bag or Purse- You may need to get away for your meditation or journaling and you'll need something to haul your book, journal and pens.

-5. A diet strategy (We will discuss more about this in the manaual)
+5. A Diet Strategy (We will discuss more about this in the program manual)

 What You Will Need.